-The truth is the Research & Development (“R&D”) Tax Credit is one of the most overlooked tax incentives in our current tax code system.
+The truth is the R&D tax credit is one of the most overlooked tax incentives in our current tax code system.
 A major reason for that is the swarm of misconceptions surrounding the credit, with the most common misunderstanding being who can actually qualify.
-One of the most enticing aspects of the credit is that you do not have to be a major corporation with research labs and teams of scientists in order to claim the credit.
+One of the most enticing aspects of the R&D tax credit is that you do not have to be a major corporation with research labs and teams of scientists in order to claim the credit.

 In fact, the credit is available to companies and businesses of all sizes and in a wide range of categories operating both within and outside of the technological and scientific realms.
 If you perform any type of R&D efforts to develop or enhance a new product, process or technology, you may be eligible for a critical tax credit.

 As a result of recent tax code legislation, your business has more reason than ever to take advantage of one of the most misunderstood and overlooked tax benefits.

 - What is the R&D Tax Credit?